 Learn more about our requirements to begin the admission process and gain full admission status.

 The State of NH requires all teachers to pass the Praxis Core Academic Skills for Educators, unless they have scored in the 50th percentile or above in the SAT after 2005, GRE, or ACT tests (NH DOE will review scores and issue a waiver).
-Candidates who have not taken the Praxis Core Academic Skills for Educators will be expected to submit passing scores prior to EDU 700 Introduction to Field Experience and Program Requirements.
+Candidates who have not taken the Praxis Core Academic Skills for Educators will be expected to submit passing scores, NH DOE Waiver, or current NH DOE Teaching Certification by completion of EDU 700 Introduction to Field Experience and Program Requirements.
 Information, practice tests, practice guides and registration for the test is available at: www.ets.org/praxis.
 Additional study options are available on our resource page.

 Praxis II Subject Assessments